Dilesh99/spiq/README.md

 - Coach have the login, students can go the app.
 - Coach can add mesurements of their team players.
--
--
--
--
--
+- Coach will add the correct and confirmed data of their players.
+- Recommend the best 3 suitable sports for athlete.
+- Getting a mean amount of several performance of a player.
+- Getting the average value of a set of stats.
+- Give the most reliable sports according to the details.

 ---

 ## ✨ Additional Features

 - Fully responsive mobile UI (built with ReactNative).
-- Budget and points calculated dynamically.
+- Performence and Body measurements calculated correctly.
-- Live leaderboard with auto-refresh.
-- AI-assisted team suggestions.
+- Algoritham based team suggestions.
 - Secure backend operations with token validation.

 ---